-Class 3 lasers are designed for veterinary practitioners but can also be purchased for home use on pets and horses (these are not FDA approved to use on humans without a prescription).
+Class 3 lasers are designed for veterinary practitioners but can also be purchased for home use on dogs and horses (these are not FDA approved to use on humans without a prescription).

 What Power Level Do I Need?

 A lower power laser will have to be used for 20-30 minutes while a high-powered laser can provide the same treatment in as low as 5-10 minutes.